CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Blocks/data-storage/delete-collection/delete-collection-block.md

 ### Delete a Data Storage Collection

-This example will attempt to delete a [Data Storage Collection] named `"users"`that is only accessible by flows that are scoped to the same [Tenant] and [System] specified by the [Collection Scope][Collection Scope Property].
+This example will attempt to delete [Data Storage Collection] named `"users"`that is only accessible by flows that are scoped to the same [Tenant] and [System] specified by the [Collection Scope][Collection Scope Property].
 In this example `"users"` already exists.

 #### Properties